Table of Contents Show

 Biophilic Design Principles

 Biophilic design connects people with nature to improve mental health.
 Incorporating indoor plants, living walls, and water features reduces stress and enhances mood.
-For example, integrating green spaces into hospital courtyards or office interiors fosters relaxation and cognitive restoration.
+Integrating green spaces into hospital courtyards or office interiors fosters relaxation and cognitive restoration.
 Studies show that visual access to nature decreases anxiety and promotes overall psychological well-being.
+For an in-depth look at the science, our article on biophilic design in architecture covers key principles and real-world applications.

 Use Of Natural Light And Open Spaces